yeasin2002/promptsu/.ruler/bts.md

 ## Key Points

-- This is a Turborepo monorepo using bun workspaces
+- This is a Turborepo monorepo using pnpm workspaces
 - Each app has its own `package.json` and dependencies
 - Run commands from the root to execute across all workspaces
-- Run workspace-specific commands with `bun run command-name`
+- Run workspace-specific commands with `pnpm run command-name`
 - Turborepo handles build caching and parallel execution
 - Use `bunx
 create-better-t-stack add` to add more features later